 The GLUP 77 parcel was identified as surplus federal land under the Guam Excess Land Act of 1994 and is currently being processed for transfer from the federal government to GovGuam.
-All of the released parcels were addressed in the Guam Land Use Plan of 1977, but the particular GLUP 77 parcel referred to in this EIS/OEIS is former Navy land in the vicinity of NCTS Finegayan.
-Over the years, it has been commonly referred to as the GLUP 77 parcel.
+All of the released parcels were addressed in the Guam Land Use Plan of 1977, but the particular GLUP 77 parcel referred to in this EIS is former Navy land in the vicinity of NCTS Finegayan.
+Over the years, it has been commonly referred to as the GLUP 77 parcel and this is the name used in this EIS.
 The parcel has South Finegayan (federal land) to the east and the Philippine Sea to the west.
 Navy submerged lands are along the entire coastline of the parcel.
 Areas to the north and south are non-DoD.
 The area is mostly forested (NAVFAC Pacific 2007) but some areas of disturbance are evident in the Guam Mapbook (Bureau of Statistics and Plans 2008).
-The North and Central Guam Land Use Plan (Bureau of Statistics and Plans 2009) designation is the Dos Amantes Planning Area (refer to Figure 8.1-4).
+The parcel is within the Dos Amantes Planning Area and is designated Hotel/Resort (refer to Figure 8.1-4).
 GLUP 77 is located adjacent to DoD land boundaries and adjacent to non-DoD lands of interest.
-There are no prime farmlands identified at or adjacent GLUP 77, but there is an area of important farmlands on GLUP 77 and adjacent areas south (refer to Figure 8.1-3).
-As described above the Dos Amantes Plan area land uses are Hotel/Resort and Urban Center, not Agriculture.
+There are no prime farmlands identified at or adjacent GLUP 77, but there is an area of important farmlands on GLUP 77 and adjacent areas south (refer to Figure 8.1-3), but no agricultural use is zoned in the Dos Amantes Planning Area.